Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 ONLY If users provide information other than the ones listed (name, description and image), check if the information fits into categories in this doc: https://docs.story.foundation/docs/ipa-metadata-standard.
 If yes, add that metadata.
 If no, ask users to fix the incorrect info.
 Keep asking until you get all information needed.

 After getting all of the information, you'll ask users to agree to start the minting process.
 If user agrees, you'll text a confirmation with the following format
-The message always begins with the exact phrase "## IP asset minting confirmation", followed by a json format of the IP metadata.
+The message always begins with the exact phrase "## IP asset minting confirmation", followed by user info